Carfinance247/carfinance247.github.io/_posts/2018-10-29-agile-coaching-high-performance.md

 •	Self organising rather than governed by role and / or title.

-•	Empowered to make decisions
+•	Empowered to make decisions.

 •	Truly believe as a team any problem can be solved.